kajberg84/java-boatclub-v2/README.md

 ## How to Use the Application

 - Before running the application:
-  - Rules can be altered manually in [RulesFactory.java](src/main/java/model/rules/RulesFactory.java)
+  - Set of rules can be altered manually in [App.java](src/main/java/controller/App.java) by providing a rules factory
   - Console language can be changed manually in [App.java](src/main/java/controller/App.java)
 - When the application is running you can play the game by choosing among the presented menu options.

-## Implemented game variations
-- The rule for who wins the game can be either DealerAdvantage or PlayerAdvantage on equal score.

 ## :memo: Design Overview
 [Design Document](design.md)

 ---

-## :sparkles: Creators
+## :sparkles: Creator

-Kaj Berg <kb223aw@student.lnu.se>
-Mirjam Arvidsson <margl08@student.lnu.se>
 Rebecca Axelsson <ra223ai@student.lnu.se>